The Drama Department

 Key Stage 5

-The Department teaches A-Level Drama and Theatre Studies via the AQA Examination board.
-This course provides students with the opportunity to further explore live theatre, develop their practical creativity and build an advanced theoretical understanding of drama.
+During Key stage 5, students take A-Level Drama and Theatre Studies via the AQA Examination board.
+This course provides students with the opportunity to further explore live theatre, develop their practical creativity and build an advanced theoretical and practical understanding of drama.
 This specification refines students' collaborative skills, their analytical thinking and their approach to research.
 The students will learn to evaluate objectively and develop a sound appreciation of the influences that cultural and social contexts can have on creative decision making.

 A Level Drama and Theatre Course Overview